dtudk/pythonsupport-page/docs/index.rst

 Discord - `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_
    Our support team will also be present on the Discord chatting service.

-   We have someone answering every weekday evenings between 17:00 and 21:00.
+   We have someone answering Monday through Thursday evenings between 18:00 and 22:00.

    Using the Discord channel requires signing up to their terms, we (DTU) have no control over Discord and how they use your data.
 If you feel uncomfortable